confluentinc/cp-ansible/molecule_scenarios.md

 #### Scenario archive-plain-ubuntu verify test's the following:

-Validates that SASL SSL protocol is set across all components.
+Validates that protocol is set to sasl plain.

-Validates that custom log4j configuration is in place.
+Validates that protocol is set to SASL SSL.

+Validates log4j config.

 ***